-If you are anything like us, we are certain you will be snapping pictures of the top things to see in Split, Croatia!
-Rather than relying on your phone camera, we recommend upgrading to an actual camera so that you can best capture the sights.
+If you are anything like us, we are certain you will be snapping pictures of the beautiful things to see in Split, Croatia!
+Rather than relying on your phone camera, we recommend upgrading to an actual camera so that you can truly capture the sights.

-We use a Canon Rebel with an everyday lens (18-135mm) that has a nice range.
-The Canon Rebel is a great beginner budget camera for travelers because it is easy to use, takes quality photos and comes with lots of accessories.
+We use a Canon Rebel with a versatile lens (18-135mm) that has a nice range.
+The Canon Rebel is a great beginner budget camera for travelers because it is easy to use, takes quality photos and comes with loads of accessories.

 The water in Split is safe to drink – and there are places throughout town where you can refill your water bottle.
 Rather than buying bottled water, bring a refillable bottle with you!
-Collapsible water bottles are great for travelers!
+These collapsible water bottles are great for travelers!